The Vasilyevsky Island Rink

 In a 2014 interview with Olga Ermolina for The Figure Skating Federation Of Russia, legendary coach Tamara Moskvina explained, "The fact that the church was constructed [as an] ice rink sounds blasphemous, but for the time use of abandoned churches was justified.
 Three parents of students from our group decided to make a skating rink in the church building.
 These parents weren't high-ranking officials, they were just active people.
 On their own initiative these people contacted the institute which [was] engaged in the development of refrigeration units.
 They went to meet him [and] made the necessary equipment that was placed in the basement of the church.
 Parallel to this was the rink, a non-standard 17 X 17 meters.
 And in 1958, it held its grand opening."

 The rink operated as a training base for over two decades and played host to a who's who of Soviet skaters over the years including Ludmila and Oleg Protopopov, Nina and Stanislav Zhuk, Tamara Moskvina and Alexei Mishin, Igor Bobrin, Yuri Ovchinnikov and Anton Sikharulidze.
-After the rink was dismantled, it was later restored with a gilded dome and beautiful altars and paintings.
-In the nineties, it was returned to the Russian Orthodox Church.

 Ever wonder why Soviet skaters always seemed to have the edge back in the sixties, seventies and eighties?
 Perhaps it's owing to the fact that if they wanted to pray to the Skate Gods, they were practicing in the right place!